incognite-lab/myGym/docs/source/environments/workspace.rst

 Workspaces
 ==========

-The Gym is a prepared environment for training and testing various robotic tasks.
-Visualized as a gym, it contains several specialized workspaces where the training can take place.
-* baskets, collabtable, darts, drawer, football, fridge, maze, stairs, table, verticalmaze

 The environment setup is adjusted based on selected workspace.
 The origin of coordinate frame is always placed at the center of the top face of the robot's stand, the positive x-axis points right from the robot, the positive y-axis points to the front from the robot.
 At each workspace, 5 cameras are initialized,